RamanjeetSingh88/Movies-mania/README.md

-# my-movie-site
+# My Movie Site

-A web application to browse and explore movies.
+A modern web application for exploring and browsing a wide variety of movies.
+Built using Next.js and TypeScript, this app offers a fast, dynamic, and user-friendly experience.

 ## Features

-- Browse and explore a wide selection of movies.
+- **Movie Browsing**: Discover trending, top-rated, and genre-specific movies.
-- Dynamic and responsive user interface built with Next.js.
+- **Search Functionality**: Find movies by title or keywords.
-- Integration with external APIs for fetching movie data.
+- **API Integration**: Powered by external APIs for fetching real-time movie data.
+- **Responsive Design**: Works seamlessly across devices, from desktops to smartphones.

 ## Getting Started

 ### Prerequisites

-Make sure you have the following installed:
+Ensure you have the following installed:

-- Node.js (v16 or higher recommended)
+- Node.js (v16 or higher)
 - npm or yarn
+- Git

 ### Installation